ElectronicBabylonianLiterature/ebl-api/README.md

 `read:<Folio name>-folios`

-Fragments can have the follwoing additional scopes:
+Fragments can have additional scopes in the following format:

-`read:caic-fragments`
-`read:sipparlibrary-fragments`
-`read:uruklbu-fragments`
+`read:<Fragment group>-fragments`

 #### Rules